 How Much House Can I Afford Calculator

-It is built for early home-buying planning, not lender approval.
-The goal is to help you connect your income and monthly obligations to a realistic home price estimate before you move on to mortgage quotes or preapproval.
+This house affordability calculator is designed for early home-buying planning, not lender approval.
+It helps you connect your income and financial obligations to a realistic home price estimate before moving on to mortgage quotes or preapproval.

-Property tax is entered here as an annual rate because the home price is not known in advance.
-Homeowners insurance is entered as a monthly estimate so you can test affordability with a simple all-in monthly housing assumption.
+Property tax is entered as an annual rate because the home price is not known in advance.
+Homeowners insurance is entered as a monthly estimate so you can model a more complete monthly housing payment.
+If the estimated down payment is below 20%, you can optionally add the calculator's simple benchmark PMI estimate.
+This is a planning estimate rather than lender-specific PMI pricing.

 Results are planning estimates only.
 This affordability model uses common income and debt ratios, but lender approvals, taxes, insurance, HOA costs, and underwriting rules can vary.